Fergus-dev/principles_of_data_analytics/README.md

 # About this project
 ###Learning data analysis and machine learning with the popular 'Iris' dataset
-In this project, I use the 'Iris' dataset to learn some machine learning and data analytics with Python.
+In this project, I use the popular 'Iris' dataset to learn some machine learning and data analytics with Python.

+The Iris dataset is a dataset consisting of 150 measurements of four different features across three species of Iris flower.

 ## Table of contents
 - Installation